diegocasmo/knowledge/lecture-notes/computer-science-masters-uppsala-university/semester-1/database-design-2/2017-11-23-transactions-concurrency.md

   - concurrency control enforcement
   - disk failure
   - physical problems or catastrophes
+- cascading rollback: a single transaction failure leads to a series of transaction rollbacks
+- cascadeless schedules: schedules for which cascading rollbacks cannot occur
-- system must keep sufficient information to recover quickly from the failure
-  - disk failure or other catastrophes have long recovery times
+- system must keep sufficient information to recover quickly from the failure (disk failure or other catastrophes have long recovery times)
 - system must keep track of when each transaction starts, terminates, commits, and/or aborts
   - ``BEGIN_TRANSACTION``
   - ``READ`` or ``WRITE``